-The purpose of BioShield is to provide widespread protection against the novel coronavirus SARS-CoV-2 (COVID-19), enabling the world to re-open and stop the damage to the global economy.
+The purpose of Global BioShield is to provide widespread protection against the novel coronavirus SARS-CoV-2 (COVID-19), enabling the world to re-open and stop the damage to the global economy.
 It will create a platform for tackling future pandemics.

 The coronavirus SARS-CoV-2 (COVID-19) is now a worldwide pandemic, overwhelming health care systems globally and creating profound economic and human distress and damage.
 In addition, risks of food insecurity in developing economies are growing rapidly.
-Meaningful interventions are urgently required to enable society and commerce to begin to re-open and approximate to the pre-pandemic norm.
+Meaningful interventions are urgently required to enable society and commerce to resume and approximate to the pre-pandemic norm.

 Vaccines are key to the long-term solution, but may take one to two years to be developed and may not work for all groups, such as the elderly.
 In the interim, an important tool for the prevention and control of infectious pandemics is passive immunity.